weijiexi/UI-UX-Design/GraphicDesign/Composition/Readme.md

 main image, but is placed outside the image within the remaining pictorial space of the format.
 The type may also be adjacent to the image.

+When type runs across an image, the relationship is evident through touching one another.
+When type and image are not fused or do not touch, their relationship must be arranged through alignment and flow.
+- Consider how one leads to the other.
+- Consider size relationships; consider which element is dominant and which is subordinate.
+- Which is the focal point of the composition?
+- ```Do you want the viewer to see the type or image first?```

+Designers who compose spontaneously optically seek naturally inherent ways to align type and images.
+They find movements within the graphic elements that can be paralleled or echoed and prospect for occasions of sympathetic relationships among the forms where alignments could occur.

+Several basic alignments—flush left, flush right, centered, justified—help establish flow and unity.
+There are wraparound or edge or internal alignments as well.
+#### Integrating Type and Image
+A line will take us hours maybe; Yet if it does not seem a moment’s thought, Our stitching and unstitching has been naught.

+A graphic design problem can be solved typographically or with images alone.
+But when type and images interact, thenyou have to determine how they will interact.
+> Will the form of type and images share characteristics?
+> Will the type and images work in opposition, be contrasted in style of visualization and/or form?
+> Will the type drive the composition?
+Will the image drive the composition?
+> Will the type and images be organically intertwined?
+> Will they touch, overlap, be juxtaposed, fuse?
+Will they be words that incorporate images or be images that incorporate words?
+> Will one be the star and the other the supporting player?
+To best explain type and image integration, let’s break it into three categories.